 Asbestosis, a slow-moving disease caused by asbestos exposure, affects the tissues of the lungs with scarring, which makes it difficult to breathe.
 Some victims may feel no symptoms at all while others may experience a range of acute effects, which closely mimic mesothelioma symptoms.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, or asbestos-related cancer, you may be eligible for substantial compensation.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Causes of Asbestosis

-When you breathe in asbestos, you run the risk of tiny, fine fibers getting lodged in your lungs.
-This almost always happens after long-term overexposure to asbestos, but in rare cases, it can happen to those who have only had short-term exposure.
+When you breathe in asbestos, you run the risk of fine, odorless, and microscopic fibers getting lodged in your lungs.
+This almost always happens after long-term exposure to asbestos, but in rare cases, it can happen to those who had short-term exposure.

-There were over 3,000 deaths between 1999 through 2004 in the United States as a result of asbestosis.
+There were over 3,000 deaths between 1999 through 2004 in the U.S. from asbestosis.
 In most cases, asbestosis victims will eventually need an oxygen tank in order to breathe.

-How severe asbestosis is all depends upon how long a victim has been exposed to asbestos and how much many of the fibers were inhaled.
+Asbestosis severity depends upon how long a victim has been exposed to asbestos and how much many of the fibers were inhaled.
 Unfortunately, it can take decades for symptoms to show up, if at all.

 Symptoms and Diagnosis of Asbestosis

-As aforementioned, some asbestosis victims may not experience many symptoms, and almost all victims won’t experience symptoms until decades later.
+Again, some asbestosis victims may not experience many symptoms, and almost all victims won’t experience symptoms until decades later.
 The most common warning signs include: